SMoiseenko/EPAM_courses_third_task/README.md

 Do not use the *synchronized* method.
 All entities wishing to access the resource must be threads.

 **Parking:** There are several parking lot available in the parking space.
-At one lot there can be only one car.
+At one lot can be only one car.
 If all lots are occupied, the car will not wait more than a certain time and will leave.
 Cars parked nearby can change their parking lots.

 - [ ] Testing performance through tests (*testNG*).
 - [x] Use the logging mechanism (*log4j*).